-Once the approval to accept has been received and the contract has been awarded, a signed letter where appropriate issued by procurement, with an approved purchase order, the contract will then be awarded in the Public Contracts Scotland Portal.
+Once the approval to accept has been received and the contract has been awarded, a signed letter issued by Legal Services, complete with a signed purchase order, must be completed.
+The contract will then be awarded in the Public Contracts Scotland Portal.